-According to a survey taken by Coca-Cola last year, an impressive 87% of Irish people like their first names – a greater percentage than any of the other countries surveyed.
+According to a survey taken by Coca-Cola in 2014, an impressive 87% of Irish people like their first names – a greater percentage than any of the other countries surveyed.

 The study, commissioned by Coca-Cola as part of their “Share a Coke with” personalized bottle campaign, surveyed 1,800 people in eight European countries.
 The results indicate that 87% of Irish people like their first names and believe their first names reflect their personalities.

 Ireland also ranked first in religious-inspired given names and ranked high (27%) for names passed on through family tradition.
 In comparison, only 9% of Irish survey participants were named after someone famous.